julianfaraway/rexamples/mixed/nitrofen.md

 # Discussion

--   No strong differences in the results
+-   No strong differences in the results between the different methods.

 -   LME4, MGCV and GINLA were very fast.
 INLA was fast.
 BRMS was slowest.
 But this is a small dataset and a simple model so we cannot